leios/Fable.jl/docs/src/death.md

 Now, there is a solution: `Base.@invokelatest`.
 This function will force a function written at an older time to accept a newer function, but it comes at a small cost.
 At the time, I thought that my compile times were already too long and I was not willing to spend another half-second at this step, so I looked for other options.
-Also, due to a bug in AMDGPU,jl (which has since been fixed), my entire system was crashing quite regularly and at random due to this codebase.
+Also, due to a bug in AMDGPU,jl (which has since been fixed), my entire system was crashing quite regularly and at random due to this codebase, so I needed to change up the tooling.

 So let's talk about the "Julia way."